Through the Eyes of a Server

 *Lesson: Ensure the experience you provide doesn’t have distractions.

 Before you present the check, clear the table.
 No matter what industry you are in, the payment process should not feel like a one way door that abruptly shuts the transaction.
 It should be an organic conclusion to a memorable experience, with an invitation to return for more memorable experiences.
-The fond farewell is just as important as the warm welcome (if not more important).

 So, there you have it!
 7 non-negotiables that were foundational to everything I did as a server.
 Fortunately, I’ve held on to them ever since, and those non-negotiables have pervaded every role I’ve held since then.